City of my dreams!

 That larger story has been expected to be of the performer's own choosing.

-The story has been judged on its likely interest to paying audiences in various parts of the world.
+Each larger story has been judged on its likely interest to paying audiences in various parts of the world.

 How often do you write musicals?